ihoggan/S.M.A.R.T./README.md

 ## Educational Philosophy

-Ian believes that the best way to understand complex topics is through hands-on experimentation and real-world application.
+Iain believes that the best way to understand complex topics is through hands-on experimentation and real-world application.
 Rather than traditional lecture-based learning, his projects emphasize:

 - **Interactive Exploration**: Learn by doing, not just reading
 - **Real-World Applications**: Every concept tied to practical use cases